-- \$50,000 to be paid to Riverside on closing date of October 28, 2021 (Paid). - \$75,000 to be paid to Riverside before the 28th of March 2022. - Riverside would be granted a 2% NSR on each of the Royal, Canoe and Electrum Projects.
+- \$50,000 to be paid to Riverside on closing date of October 28, 2021 (Paid). - \$75,000 to be paid to Riverside once the Ontario Government approves the recent work spending done by Riverside on the properties and/or an extension on some work requirements due to no access during COVID. - Riverside would be granted a 2% NSR on each of the Royal, Canoe and Electrum Projects.
 Each of the royalty granted on each project can be bought down to 1% for a total of \$2,000,000 for a determined period of time.
 Once the final option payment is made to Riverside and should the option not be completed then the properties are fully returned to Riverside in good standing.